 I am a professor in the Department of Computer Science at Bar Ilan University.
 Prior to coming to Bar-Ilan in 2004, I was a Raviv Postdoctoral fellow in the Cryptographic Research Group at the IBM T.J.Watson Research Center.
 I received my Ph.D. in 2002 from the Weizmann Institute of Science, under the supervision of Oded Goldreich and Moni Naor.

-I am currently involved in a new company called Dyadic Security that is involved in applying secure computation to the critical problem of server breach.
+I am currently involved in a new company called Unbound Tech (previously, Dyadic Security) that is involved in applying secure computation to the critical problem of server breach.

 More about my research projects can be found here.